How to Get Dewy Skin: 7 Steps to Glass-Like Radiance

 Application Technique: Press 2-3 drops between palms and gently press into skin.
 Don’t rub like you’re trying to start a fire—this isn’t Boy Scouts.

-Step 6: Sunscreen – Because Lobsters Aren’t Dewy
+Step 6: Sunscreen Strategies – Because Lobsters Aren’t Dewy

 Choosing a Glow-Enhancing SPF